CraftsmenLtd/BloodConnect/docs/devops/IaC.rst

 ~~~~~~~~~~~~~~~~~~~
 - Follow `HasiCorp <https://www.hashicorp.com/>`_ provided `styleguide <https://developer.hashicorp.com/terraform/language/syntax/style>`_
 - Add a blank line at the end of each resource
-- A tag must be used to track payment
+- A tag must be used to track cost
 - A terraform validation step must be added in build or release pipeline which will be executed before releasing

  .. code-block:: bash